RAPID: Retrofitting IEEE 802.11ay Access Points for Indoor Human Detection and Sensing: Implementation

 \subsection{Multi-AP system}

 Since IEEE 802.11ay networks typically involve many \acp{ap} and dense deployments, we extend the aforementioned testbed capabilities to handle multi-AP scenarios.
 To this end, we integrate a second baseband processor in the hosting chassis which is connected to an independent $60$~GHz front-end.
-The FPGAs from both processors have their own clocking structure, i.e., they are not synchronized.
+Each \ac{ap} has their its clocking structure, i.e., \acp{ap} are not synchronized.
 Each \ac{ap} can be freely configured with its own parameters.
 For the sake of simplifying the system management, we use different communication channels ($58.32$ and $60.48$~GHz) for each \ac{rf} front-end, avoiding cross interference.
 It is worth mentioning that the channels can be freely configured, making it possible to operate the two RAPID \ac{ap}s so that they share the same frequency band, by implementing carrier sensing mechanisms.

-To deploy the system, we used $4$~m cables to connect each baseband processor with its corresponding \ac{rf} front-end.
-This is the maximum length to achieve good signal quality, and for a larger deployment multiple separate chassis would be needed.
-Furthermore, the USB and GPIO interfaces used to configure the $60$~GHz kits are $1.5$~m long.
-This allows to provide enough separation between the RAPID \ac{ap}s to cover different scenarios.
-Due to the hardware available to us, in this work we only use two RAPID \ac{ap}s, but it is straightforward to extend the system architecture to integrate more \ac{ap}s for larger scale scenarios.